worlickwerx/pi-cluster-two/README.md

 The initial prototype is a 3U eurocard with the Pi 3 on standoffs, and some other hardware including a [teensy3.2](https://www.pjrc.com/store/teensy32.html) as a management controller.
-The teensy is attached to the CAN bus via a [MCP2551 CAN transceiver](http://www.microchip.com/wwwproducts/en/en010405).
+The teensy is attached to the L-CAN bus via a [MCP2551 CAN transceiver](http://www.microchip.com/wwwproducts/en/en010405).
 The teensy can
 * pull down the Pi reset line with one of its GPIO's